Innova Captab Ltd (NSE: INNOVACAP) Q3 2026 Earnings Call dated Jan. 27, 2026

 Lokesh Bhasin

-So as we said that overall business area at an entity level we are looking at we would be able to maintain the 20% growth year on year.
+So like we said that on an overall business area at an entity level, we are looking at — we would be able to maintain the 20% growth year-on-year.

 Hitanshi Shah